afpineda/NuS-NimBLE-Serial/README.md

   To disable automatic advertising once NuS is started, call `NimBLEDevice::getServer()->advertiseOnDisconnect(false)` and remove the service UUID (constant `NORDIC_UART_SERVICE_UUID`) from the advertised data (if required).

+- You can stop the service by calling `<object>.stop()`.
+  However, **this is discouraged** as there are **side effects**: all peer connections will be closed, advertising needs to be restarted and there is no thread safety.
+  Design your application in a way that *NuS* does not need to be stopped.

 You may learn from the provided [examples](./examples/README.md).
 Read the [API documentation](https://afpineda.github.io/NuS-NimBLE-Serial/) for more information.